vulogov/rust_dynamic/README.md

 * Float, internally represented as f64
 * Boolean
 * String, internally represented as String
+* Lambda functions/Curry functions and pointed on functions
 * Pair, as a pair of dynamic values
 * List, as a list of dynamic values
 * Matrix, as a 2D collection of of vynamic values allocated in a logical grid.